coverby/MCMC-Project/README.md

 > Javascript MCMC Che 477 Project

 # Overview
-This package uses a Markov chain Monte Carlo algorithm to alter an input graph using the proposal distribution of p new/p old = exp (-(theta new - theta old)/T), where theta is the sum of all edge lengths combined with the sum of all shortest paths from node 0.
+This package uses a Markov chain Monte Carlo algorithm to alter an input graph using the proposal distribution of p new/p old = exp (-(theta new - theta old)/T), where theta is the sum of all edge lengths (multiplied by weight parameter gamma) combined with the sum of all shortest paths from node 0.
+Base edge weight is the euclidian distance between node coordinates.
 The output of the program are summary statistics and examples of the top 1% of graphs encountered during iteration.

 ## Installation